 You have nothing to lose.

-If you do, be sure to check out my step-by-step guide on how to create an online course using Teachable.
+If you do give Teachable a go, be sure to check out my step-by-step guide on how to create an online course.
+You’ll also be interested in my list of best online course platforms to create and sell your own online course; have a guess where I rank Teachable.